MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualsystemmigrationservice.md

 ---
-Description: 'Represents the virtual system migration service.
-It is used for migrating a virtual system or for migrating the storage of a virtual system from one virtualization platform to another.' ms.assetid: 'b0e0f187-beeb-4fdf-a91c-f6c5500f0f6d'
+Description: Represents the virtual system migration service.
+It is used for migrating a virtual system or for migrating the storage of a virtual system from one virtualization platform to another. ms.assetid: b0e0f187-beeb-4fdf-a91c-f6c5500f0f6d
-title: 'Msvm\_VirtualSystemMigrationService class'
+title: Msvm\_VirtualSystemMigrationService class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_VirtualSystemMigrationService class